• Art magazine

 • Back lighting (improves readability)

-The LCD technology continues to develop, with ever higher resolutions, better color rendering and faster response times for expanded possible uses.
-We are excited to see how these technological innovations are recorded and integrated by the art scene.
+LCD technology is constantly evolving, with ever-higher resolutions, optimized color reproduction, and faster response times for expanded application possibilities.
+We're excited to see how these technological innovations are embraced and integrated by the art world.

 Joachim Rodriguez y Romero